11/13 Beards RoadFremingtonBarnstapleNorth Devon, EX31 2PGTel: 01271 376655

 For most people, a cold will get better on its own within a week of the symptoms starting without any specific treatment.
 However, there are treatments that can help to ease your symptoms and make you feel more comfortable.
 These are available from your pharmacy, which means that you can treat yourself, rather than needing to see your GP.
 There is no cure for colds.
 Antibiotics, which treat infections caused by bacteria, don't work on cold viruses.
 There are a number of self-help measures that may help to ease the symptoms of a cold.

 A factsheet on the causes, symptoms, treatment & prevention of the common cold in adults.

-NHS Choices - is it the common cold or the flu?
+NHS Website - is it the common cold or the flu?

 Colds and flu can share some of the same symptoms (sneezing, coughing, sore throat) but are caused by different viruses, and flu can be much more serious.

 A chest infection is an infection of the lungs or large airways.
 Some chest infections are mild and clear up on their own, but others can be severe and life threatening.
 Pneumonia and bronchitis are the most common chest infections.
 Bronchitis is usually caused by a viral infection.
 Pneumonia is usually due to bacterial infection.
 Pneumonia may be serious and need hospital admission.

 A cold - often called an upper respiratory tract infection (URTI) - usually starts with a combination of blocked and/or runny nose and sneezing, sometimes with a mild high temperature (fever).
 You will usually get a cough, which is often dry and harsh but can also sound like you have a lot of phlegm (sputum), which you may bring up.
 You may also feel tired and achy, but these symptoms are usually fairly mild and you'll be able to keep going with everyday activities.